 The Company provided warranty underwriting services during the course of the financial year.
 These services commenced from 1 June 2013.
 There has been no significant change in the nature of these activities during the year.

 Directors' Report (continued)

 Review of operations

-The net profit after income tax for the year ended 30 June 2014 was \$550,000 compared with \$79,000 for the year ended 30 June 2013.
+The net profit after income tax for the year ended 30 June 2015 was \$531,000 (2014: \$550,000).

 Matters subsequent to the end of the financial year